SUPERVISING APPRENTICES

 At Leading Minds we're fortunate to have had experience partnering with numerous early adopters of legal apprenticeships, supporting both their apprentices and supervisors to establish effective working relationships, and the firms at large to optimise their ROI on this vital leadership pipeline.

-Our training is designed to increase engagement, retention and mental health risk management by providing your supervisors with practical and specific training on effective work allocation, briefing, monitoring, feedback delivery and mental health awareness skills for this unique group.
+Our apprentice-supervisor training is designed to increase engagement, retention and mental health risk management by providing your supervisors with practical and specific training on effective work allocation, briefing, monitoring, feedback delivery and mental health awareness skills for this unique group.